massive-oss/mloader/README.md

-# mloader
+## Overview

-A cross platform Haxe library for loading resources with utilities for queueing and caching requests.
+MLoader is a cross platform Haxe library for loading resources with utilities for queueing and caching requests.
 Supports AVM2, JavaScript, Neko and C++.

 * Signal based notification of loading events and errors